AndCWen/Andrea_Portfolio/README.md

 <b> Data Analyst @ Trusted Media Brands </b> (Oct 2018 - Sept 2020)
 * Streamlined data delivery to the Canadian team, providing simplified and actionable insights into the international audience, resulting in enhanced campaign effectiveness and improved targeting strategies.
+* Leveraged SQL to analyze and evaluate extensive datasets, extracting valuable insights that informed key marketing decisions and strategies.

+<b> Analyst Services @ Epic Systems </b> (Aug 2017 - Oct 2018)
+* Acted as a liaison between hospital leadership and software development teams, ensuring open communication channels, understanding critical needs, and promptly addressing concerns, leading to a harmonious and productive collaboration.
+* Devised and implemented robust data quality assurance processes, guaranteeing accuracy, consistency, and reliability of data in client software environments.
 ----